 At this point we needed signals for the displays.
 For this we needed a trigger at about 20volts, Radar at 45Mhz I.F. frequency and IFF video signals.
 Bob Parsons set about building a "box" to generate these using inputs from Paul's radar emulator for the Console 64.
 Bob used the Radar Bright Up (RBU) as the timing for the trigger generator, thus synchronising the Console 61 to the Console 64.
 (There is a video of the Ascan with fixed targets here)Whilst he found the signal generation relatively straight forward, the biggest problem was generating noise with the signals so that they looked realistic (the opposite problem to that which normally occurs!).
 We now have the display running with IFF from the Console 64 on the top trace, and an A scan version of the height finder signals on the bottom trace, all of the signals being generated by Paul's emulator.
 (There is a video of the displays at this point here, the upper display on the top trace shows IFF from the PPI console and the bottom trace shows the Ascan version of the main display).

-Since I took the above videos, Paul has improved things considerably and I will add another video shortly.
+Since I took the above videos, Paul has improved things considerably and I have added other videos.